-- ((h) "support rate": means the rate of the total public contribution to an operation; $\underline{l}^{22}$ - [(i) "public expenditure": means any public contribution to the financing of operations whose origin is the budget of the State, of regional and or local authorities, of the Union and or any similar expenditure.
-Any contribution to the financing of operations whose origin is the budget of public law bodies or associations of one or more regional or local authorities or public law bodies, within the meaning of Directive 2004/18/EC, shall be regarded as public contribution.;] - (j) "less developed regions": means regions whose gross domestic product (GDP) per capita is less than 75% of the average GDP of the EU-27 as referred to in Article 82 of Regulation (EU) No (CSF/2012); - (k) "micro-, small and medium-sized enterprises" (hereinafter "SMEs"): means micro, small and medium-sized enterprises as defined in Commission Recommendation 2003/361/EC; - (1) "transaction cost": means A an additional cost linked to fulfilling a commitment, but not directly attributable to its implementation or not included in the costs or income- foregone that are compensated directly.
-It may be calculated on a standard cost basis; - (m) " utilised agricultural area (UAA)-" ÷ means any area taken up by arable land, permanent grassland or permanent crops as defined in Article 4 of Regulation (EU) No DP/2012 utilised agricultural area (UAA) within the meaning of Commission Decision 2000/115/EC of 24 November 1999.;
+- [(h) "support rate": means the rate of the total public contribution to an operation;]22 - "public expenditure": means any public contribution to the financing of operations whose origin is the budget of the State, of regional and or local authorities, of the Union and or any similar expenditure.
+Any contribution to the financing of operations whose origin is the budget of public law bodies or associations of one or more regional or local authorities or public law bodies, within the meaning of Directive 2004/18/EC24, shall be regarded as public contribution.;]22 - "less developed regions": means regions whose gross domestic product (GDP) per capita is less than 75% of the average GDP of the EU-27 as referred to in Article 82 of Regulation (EU) No (CSF/2012); - (k) "micro-, small and medium-sized enterprises" (hereinafter "SMEs"): means micro, small and medium-sized enterprises as defined in Commission Recommendation 2003/361/EC25; - (l) "transaction cost": means A an additional cost linked to fulfilling a commitment, but not directly attributable to its implementation or not included in the costs or incomeforegone that are compensated directly.
+It may be calculated on a standard cost basis; - (m) "utilised agricultural area (UAA) " : means any area taken up by arable land, permanent grassland or permanent crops as defined in Article 4 of Regulation (EU)

+No DP/2012 26 utilised agricultural area (UAA) within the meaning of Commission

+Decision 2000/115/EC of 24 November 1999 27:

-&lt;sup>24 Directive 2004/18/EC of the European Parliament and of the Council of 31 March 2004 on the coordination of procedures for the award of public works contracts, public supply contracts and public service contracts.
+Directive 2004/18/EC of the European Parliament and of the Council of 31 March 2004 on the coordination of procedures for the award of public works contracts, public supply contracts and public service contracts.
 OJ L 134, 30.4.2004, p.
 114.

-&lt;sup>25 Commission Recommendation of 6 May 2003 concerning the definition of micro, small and mediumsized enterprises.
+25 Commission Recommendation of 6 May 2003 concerning the definition of micro, small and medium-sized enterprises.
 OJ L 124, 20.5.2003, p.
 36.

-&lt;sup>26 Once this definition is agreed, Articles 30-33 would be aligned, and any reference to UAA replaced by "agricultural area"
+Once this definition is agreed, Articles 30-33 would be aligned, and any reference to UAA replaced by "agricultural area"

-&lt;sup>27 Commission Decision of 24 November 1999 relating to the definitions of the characteristics, the list of agricultural products, the exceptions to the definitions and the regions and districts regarding the surveys on the structure of agricultural holdings
+Commission Decision of 24 November 1999 relating to the definitions of the characteristics, the list of agricultural products, the exceptions to the definitions and the regions and districts regarding the surveys on the structure of agricultural holdings